-Usability & accessibility – The pre-made WordPress theme was broken in multiple places and difficult to use and read on different sized devices.
+Usability & accessibility – The low-cost WordPress theme was broken in multiple places and difficult to use and read on different sized devices.

 Major technical SEO issues – The site’s meta titles/descriptions were missing or incomplete, as were Google Analytics tracking goals.
 In fact, this is why Jane called in the first place: the website was nowhere to be found in Google for their number one product.

-By the end of the call, Jane realized they needed a marketing agency to provide the whole package – messaging, professionally written, optimized copy, baked in lead generation, and expert design and development.
+By the end of the call, Jane realized they needed an experienced web design & marketing team to provide the whole package – messaging, professionally written, optimized copy, baked-in lead generation, and expert design and development.

 Imagine that the image to the right is what you see on your phone when you’re researching OEMs for your product.